CloudLabsAI-Azure/hack-in-a-day-challenges/fabric-kyndr-uc1/challenge-3.md

 ## Introduction

-The Bronze layer contains raw, unprocessed data with potential quality issues—duplicates, null values, inconsistent formats, and unjoined datasets.
+The Bronze layer contains raw, unprocessed data with significant quality issues—missing values, duplicates, inconsistent formats, and mixed data types.
 Contoso's analytics team needs clean, standardized data for reliable reporting and analysis.
-The Silver layer serves as the cleansed and validated zone where data quality rules are applied, datatypes are standardized, and related datasets are joined.
-In this challenge, you will use PySpark and SQL in Fabric Notebooks to transform Bronze data into clean Silver tables.
+The Silver layer serves as the cleansed and validated zone where data quality rules are applied, datatypes are standardized, and inconsistencies are resolved.
+In this challenge, you will use PySpark and SQL in Fabric Notebooks to transform dirty Bronze data (flight loyalty program data and customer transactions) into clean Silver tables.

 ## Challenge Objectives

 - Create a Fabric Notebook for data transformation.
+- Load and inspect flight loyalty data (CSV) and customer transaction data (JSON).
-- Apply data quality checks: handle nulls, remove duplicates, validate data types.
+- Apply data quality checks: identify and handle nulls, remove duplicates, validate data types.
-- Join related datasets (Customers, Orders, Products) into unified Silver tables.
-- Standardize codes and formats (Region, Product Family, Status codes).
+- Standardize inconsistent values (status codes, region names, date formats).
+- Clean and transform both structured (CSV) and semi-structured (JSON) data.
 - Write transformed outputs to **Silver layer** as Delta Lake tables.

 ## Steps to Complete